 Subject to the terms of the 2022 Equity Plan and applicable laws, the administrator generally will have the power in its sole discretion to make any determinations and perform any actions deemed necessary or advisable for administering the 2022 Equity Plan.
-The administrator will have the power to administer the 2022 Equity Plan, including but not limited to the power to construe and interpret the 2022 Equity Plan and awards granted under the 2022 Equity Plan, and determine the terms of awards, including but not limited to the exercise price (if any), the number of shares of Common Stock subject to each award, the time when awards may vest or be exercised (including the ability to accelerate the vesting and exercisability of awards), and the form of consideration payable upon exercise, if applicable.
+The administrator will have the power to administer the 2022 Equity Plan, including but not limited to the power to construe and interpret the 2022 Equity Plan and awards granted under the 2022 Equity Plan, and determine the terms of awards, including but not limited to the exercise (if any), the number of shares of Common Stock subject to each award, the when awards may vest or be exercised (including the ability to accelerate the vesting and exercisability of awards), and the form of consideration payable upon exercise, if applicable.
 The administrator may select the service providers to whom awards may be granted and approve forms of awards agreements under the 2022 Equity Plan.
 The administrator will also have the authority to amend awards (including but not limited to the discretionary authority to extend the post-termination exercisability period of awards and to extend the maximum term of an option) and to temporarily suspend the exercisability of an award if the administrator deems such suspension to be necessary or appropriate for administrative purposes, subject to the provisions of the 2022 Equity Plan.
-The administrator may institute and determine the terms and conditions of an exchange program under which (i) outstanding awards are surrendered or cancelled in exchange for awards of the same type (which may have higher or lower exercise prices and different terms), awards of a different type, and/or cash, (ii) participants have the opportunity to transfer any outstanding awards to a financial institution or other person or entity selected by the administrator, (iii) and/or the exercise price of an outstanding award is increased or reduced.
-Unless a participant is on an approved leave of absence, the administrator will have sole discretion to determine the date on which a participant stops actively providing services to HeartBeam or the company group.
-The administrator's decisions, determinations, and interpretations are final and binding on all participants and any other holders of awards.
+The administrator may institute and determine the terms and exchange program under which (i) outstanding awards are surrendered or cancelled in exchange for awards of the same type (which may have higher or lower exercise prices and different terms), awards of a different type, and/or cash, (ii) participants have the opportunity to transfer any outstanding awards to a financial institution or other person or entity selected by the administrator, (iii) and/or the exercise price of an outstanding award is increased or reduced.
+Unless a participant stops actively providing services to HeartBeam or the company group.
+The administrator's decisions, dete